- Validated by:

 - Institutional code: H65

-This Foundation Degree with Integrated Foundation Entry is designed for those who want to study for the foundation degree but don’t have the necessary formal qualifications to start just yet.
+This Foundation Degree with Optional Integrated Foundation Entry is designed for those who want to study for the foundation degree but don’t have the necessary formal qualifications to start just yet.
 The foundation entry modules include: Art & Design Studies, Design Investigation, Specialism Skills and Drawing and Image Communication, giving you the opportunity to explore a range of design practices before progressing to Year One of the Foundation Degree in your chosen specialism.

 The course will go on to develop knowledge and understanding of fashion and textiles design with emphasis on demonstrating your ability to work independently improving your drawing and constructive skills.
 A range of print, stitch, knit, weaves and felt constructed textile workshops will be delivered in order for you to become familiar with experimental techniques using traditional processes.
 Digital workshops will allow you to become familiar with the use of Photoshop and Illustrator enabling you to scan and manipulate your fashion and textile designs.
 Basic pattern cutting skills will be addressed and you will develop your knowledge of garment construction techniques.

 In Year Two, you will further develop your knowledge and understanding of combining traditional techniques with contemporary processes.
 You will have the opportunity to learn design repeat and construct garments using fabric manipulation techniques.
 Advanced research methods will allow you to recognise trending forecasts supporting you to produce innovative and original bespoke designs.

 Workshops will include the use of fashion styling and promotion.
 Visiting lecturers and guest speakers will support you in recognising industry standards and allow you to showcase your collection of work imaginatively.